what’s normal, what to expect and how to cope

 COMMON STAGES OF GRIEF

-5. Acceptance.
 These five stages represent the similar periods of grief a person may experience after a loss.
-Even though we all experience these five stages, we may spend different amounts of time working through each stage, or experience these stages in a different order.
+Even though someone might experience these five ‘stages’, they may spend different amounts of time working through each stage, or experience these stages in a different order.

 DENIAL